[sg_popup id=29426]

 Bullfrog © Brad Thompson

-Check out our comprehensive field guide about Ontario’s reptiles and amphibians including descriptions, habitat, biology, threats and trends, range maps, and current status and protection.
+Check out our comprehensive online guide about Ontario’s reptiles and amphibians including descriptions, habitat, biology, threats, trends, range maps, status and protection.

 Smooth greensnake © Mike Weissmann